awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

      + For **Input dataset location**, provide the location in Amazon S3 in which your input manifest file is located\.
 For example, if your input manifest file, manifest\.json, is located in **example\-bucket**, enter **s3://example\-bucket/manifest\.json**\.
      + For **Output dataset location**, provide the location in Amazon S3 where you want Ground Truth to store the output data from your labeling job\.

-1. For **IAM Role**, choose an existing IAM role or create an IAM role with permission to access your resources in Amazon S3, to write to the output Amazon S3 bucket specified above, and with an Amazon SageMaker execution policy attached\.
+1. For **IAM Role**, choose an existing IAM role or create an IAM role with permission to access your resources in Amazon S3, to write to the output Amazon S3 bucket specified above, and with a SageMaker execution policy attached\.

-1. \(Optional\) For **Additional configuration**, you can specify how much of your dataset you want workers to label, and if you want Amazon SageMaker to encrypt the output data for your labeling job using an AWS KMS encryption key\.
+1. \(Optional\) For **Additional configuration**, you can specify how much of your dataset you want workers to label, and if you want SageMaker to encrypt the output data for your labeling job using an AWS KMS encryption key\.
 To encrypt your output data, you must have the required AWS KMS permissions attached to the IAM role you provided in the previous step\.
 For more details, see [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)\.

 1. In the **Task type** section, under **Task category**, use the dropdown list to select your task category\.